pkaplish20/AltaML_Coding_Exercise/README.md

 #### Execution
 ____________________________________________________________________________________________________
-Download the code and create a virtual environment inside the project’s root directory using the following command to run the code on macOS and Linux:
+Download the code and create a virtual environment inside the project’s root directory using the following command on macOS and Linux:
 ```
 python3 -m venv env
 ```